-It is your responsibility as a homeowner to protect your property.
+Protecting your house from wildfires is the responsibility of a homeowner.
 The first step to protecting it from wildfires is to make sure there isn’t any flammable debris around your house.
 This means removing dry grass, firewood, debris, and brush.
 Wood decks and fences can be problematic, too, under certain circumstances.
 The way to avoid the fire hazard of fences, make sure they are about 30 feet from your house.
 This will greatly improve the protection from wildfires.
 The more clear the area around your house, the more you have a chance to protect your home.

 Embers are able to fly into vent and eaves openings.
 This will create the perfect environment to start a fire from the interior of the home.
 To avoid this, make sure you maintain and screen off your vents and eaves.
 Also, your gutters should be well maintained to avoid fire starting in them.
 Gutters are one of the first places for houses to catch fire during a wildfire.

-In a house fire, roofs tend to be most vulnerable.
+For a house near a wildfire, roofs and attached wood decks tend to be most vulnerable because of their horizontal construction.
 Cedar shakes are not an option under these circumstances.
 The normal is Class A roofs.
 This includes asphalt, tile, and steel type.
-The same could be said for siding.
-If you have a wood wall or shingle roof, then you have terrible fire resistance.
+If your roof has a non-flammable or low flammability sheathing, it will drastically improve your odds.
+If you have a wood shingle roof, then you have terrible fire resistance.
+Also, If your deck is made of natural wood, it also is vulnerable to flying embers.
 However, they can be treated with an exterior wood fire retardant spray like Flamex PF-2.
-Fiber cement and stucco are good alternatives that increase resistance.
-If you have an underlayment, one that is non-flammable or low flammability will drastically improve your odds.

 When it comes to your windows and drapes, intense heat is able to set drapes and furniture ablaze through windows.
 The recommended solution to this is to replace the fabric of the window with a product that has more resistance to heat.
 Getting a smaller, tempered window will decrease the chance of the window breaking.
 Non-flammable shutters will be your best choice to protect your home under these conditions.